 Five-Part Email Series | A specimen, for Rob

-I wrote a five-part email series for my friend Rob – to send, if he wished, to people who might like to know more about his work as a writing coach.
+As an experiment, I wrote a five-part email series for Rob – to send, if he wished, to people who might like to know more about his coaching work.

-The story of Shaun Bythell’s becoming a successful author is developed gradually, highlighting the challenges Shaun faced and Rob’s guidance in his success.
+The aim was to highlight specific challenges Shaun faced and Rob’s guidance in his success.

 1. Gather Raw Materials